HewlettPackard/Docker-SimpliVity-Volume-Plugin/README.md

 HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE SimpliVity.

 Currently, this Volume Plugin for Docker supports popular container platform ie. Docker.
-We will be supporting Kubernetes, OpenShift in next releases.
+We will be supporting Kubernetes distributions through the [Flexvolume Driver](https://github.com/hpe-storage/flexvolume-driver) and [Kubernetes Dynamic Provisioner](https://github.com/hpe-storage/k8s-dynamic-provisioner) in upcoming releases.

 ## Install and Quick Start instructions